engrwaseemakhtar/QT-based-GUI-for-Collecting-Physical-Layer-States-From-Firecells-Testbed-5G-Labkit-40/README.md

 ## Usage

-To run the data collection and visualization tool, execute the following command:
+To run the data collection and visualization tool, execute the following command, This will start the graphical user interface (GUI) for the application.
+The GUI allows you to start and stop the data collection process and visualize the collected data in real-time.
     ```sh
     python3 25062024gpsgsmstates.py
     ```

-    This will start the graphical user interface (GUI) for the application.
-The GUI allows you to start and stop the data collection process and visualize the collected data in real-time.

 # Data Collection

 The script 25062024gpsgsmstates.py initiates an SSH connection to the RUTX50 router and sends commands to retrieve physical layer parameters.
 The collected data is stored in a CSV file with the following columns: